ksu-cs-textbooks/cis527/content/8-final-project/02-assignment.md

 ---

-### Step 2: Design & Analyze
+### Step 2: Design & Prototype

-The next step of the project is to design and perform analysis of your proposal.
+The next step of the project is to design your proposed system and develop a small prototype showing some aspect of it in practice.
 In this phase, you'll clearly describe the proposed solution in as much technical detail as you feel is needed.
 It should be very clear that you've carefully considered each element of the solution, and have taken steps to make sure it is clear and easy to understand.

 If you do any research, make sure you include the relevant links, papers, and resources in your write-up described below.
 As with any academic work, any information you use that is not of your own creation should be appropriately cited.

+You may develop your prototype using virtual machines, cloud resources, or any other infrastructure available to you.
+If you are unsure of the appropriate scope of the prototype, please contact the instructor to discuss your options.

+---

+### Step 3: SWOT Analysis

-In addition, you will perform a [SWOT](https://en.wikipedia.org/wiki/SWOT_analysis) (Strengths, Weaknesses, Opportunities, Threats) analysis of your proposed solution.
-Be very blunt and honest in each section, as you should be able to show the level of depth and analysis you have performed.
+In addition, you will perform a [SWOT](https://en.wikipedia.org/wiki/SWOT_analysis) (Strengths, Weaknesses, Opportunities, Threats) analysis of your proposed solution and associated prototype.
+Be very blunt and honest in each section, as you should be able to show the level of depth of your technical expertise, the lessons learned through building the prototypes, and any analysis you have performed.

 {{% notice tip %}}
 _There are NO proposals without several external threats and internal weaknesses, no matter how good it is.
 If you can't find any, think harder! :^) --Russ_